-Contact Marc Laudonio, Director of Evangelization and Catechesis for full details.
+Contact Deacon Chris Schmelzer, Director of the Rite of Christian Initiation for full details.
 He can be reached at email@example.com or by telephone at 257-5000.

 How does a high school student prepare for Confirmation?

-Formation for Confirmation is also a two-year program, which begins as early as 9th grade.
+Formation for Confirmation is a two-year program, which begins as early as 9th grade.
 The youth engage in topics such as salvation history, the Mass and the Eucharist, as well as the Catechism.
-Theology of the Body for Teens is also part of the curriculum (with a parent "opt out" clause).
-Youth also participate in retreats and diocesan activities, such as rEVOLution of Love.
-Confirmation classes meet on Sunday evenings, from 6:30 to 8:00 pm at St. Patrick's church.

 For more information on Confirmation preparation and celebration of the sacrament for youth please visit the Children's Sacramental Prep webpage.